bokeh/bokeh/sphinx/source/docs/tutorial/interaction.rst

 renderers.
 This is all Bokeh needs to understand that selections acted on one glyph must pass to all other glyphs that share that same source.

-The following code show an example of linked brushing between circle glyphs on two different |figure| calls.
+The following code shows an example of linked brushing between circle glyphs on two different |figure| calls.

 .. bokeh-plot::